Walking Barefoot Ministries

 All rights reserved.

-"Jeff Doles is the author of The Kingdom of Heaven on Earth: Keys to the Kingdom of God in the Gospel of Matthew and Praying With Fire: Change Your World with the Powerful Prayers of the Apostles.
-He and his wife, Suzanne, are the founders of Walking Barefoot Ministries, a Bible-teaching, faith-building ministry to help you take the next step of faith in your walk with the Lord, live in the reality of His kingdom and experience the presence and power of God in your life.
-For more information, visit their website at www.walkingbarefoot.com."
+“JEFF DOLES is a Christian author, blogger and Bible teacher.
+His books include The Kingdom of Heaven on Earth: Keys to the Kingdom of God in the Gospel of Matthew and Praying With Fire: Change Your World with the Powerful Prayers of the Apostles.
+He and his wife, Suzanne, are the founders of Walking Barefoot Ministries.
+Visit their website at www.walkingbarefoot.com.”